MicrosoftDocs/VBA-Docs/api/Outlook.StorageItem.Delete.md

 This call allows a solution to clean up or reset the storage for its private data.
 Attempting to delete a  **StorageItem** that has been removed by a prior **StorageItem.Delete** call will result in the error, "Could not complete the deletion."

-For more information on deleting solution data stored in a  **StorageItem** object, see[Updating and Deleting Solution Storage](../outlook/How-to/Solution-Storage/updating-and-deleting-solution-storage.md).
+For more information on deleting solution data stored in a  **StorageItem** object, see [Updating and Deleting Solution Storage](../outlook/How-to/Solution-Storage/updating-and-deleting-solution-storage.md).

 ## Example